Local government financing vehicle: Cause

+Scale and debt risk

+No Chinese government agency has published data on the scale of LGFV debt regularly, but official snapshots are available.
+The National Audit Office counted 7,170 LGFVs in 2013, when ¥17.9 trillion of outstanding debt was accumulated by LGFVs and other government entities.

+By the end of 2017, the value of bonds issued by LGFVs was ¥7.1 trillion.

-Peking University academic Yang Yao attributed the problem of unsustainable local government debt to various political economy issues, including the moral hazard of local governments not bearing the risk from their borrowing, and frequent rotation of officials.
-To improve the situation, Yao proposed 4 billion yuan of central government support, along with a variety of debt restructuring options, such as integrating the budgets of all state-owned enterprises with their corresponding governments.
+Peking University's Yang Yao attributed the problem of unsustainable local government debt to various political economy issues, including the moral hazard of local governments not bearing the risk from their borrowing, and frequent rotation of officials.
+To improve the situation, he proposed a support package from the central government worth ¥4 billion and debt restructuring options such as integrating the budgets of all state-owned enterprises with their corresponding governments.

 In 2023, a study by David Daokui Li concluded that local government debt was 50% higher than previously estimated by the IMF and World Bank.
 The study found that the majority of debts were for infrastructure, and the level of debt was unsustainable without central government support.

-By 2024, economists estimated that the indebtedness attributable to LGFVs had reached between $7 trillion and $11 trillion, the Wall Street Journal reported.
-Of that debt, $800 billion was estimated to be at high risk of default.
+By 2024, economists estimated that the indebtedness attributable to LGFVs had reached between US$7 trillion and US$11 trillion, the Wall Street Journal reported.
+Of that debt, US$800 billion was estimated to be at high risk of default.
 Many projects funded by LGFVs were found to be ill-conceived and poorly planned.
 The IMF estimated that LGFV debt in China will have grown by 60% in 2028 compared to 2022 levels.